Sandwich ELISA Protocol

 2.1.3 Sandwich

-- A sandwich ELISA features the use of matched antibody pairs, known as capture and detection antibodies, which recognize the same target analyte but specific for different epitopes.
+- A sandwich ELISA features the use of matched antibody pairs, known as capture and detection antibodies, which recognize the same target analyte but bind to different epitopes.
 Using the sandwich analogy, the antigen is the “filling” whilst the two antibodies are seen as the “bread” capturing the filling.
 The capture antibody is used to coat the ELISA plate and binds the antigen which can then be detected in a direct or indirect ELISA configuration.

 - To visualize and quantify the reaction, the detection antibody is either labelled directly or a secondary step included in the assay.
 Addition of a soluble substrate is then used, and the resulting color is directly proportional to amount of analyte present in the sample solution.